luminousmen/data-toolset/README.md

 ## Installation

-Python 3.9 and 3.10 are supported and tested (to some extent).
+Python 3.8, Python 3.9 and 3.10 are supported and tested (to some extent).

 ```bash
 python -m pip install --user data-toolset